Over 60% of emissions come from everyday decisions.

 Transport, diet, and home energy choices made in ordinary moments account for the majority of individual carbon impact — yet no tool intervenes at the right time.

 SAVE tracks habits across food, travel, shopping, and energy use, then gives timely, personalised suggestions to support lower-impact choices.
 For individuals, it builds awareness and encourages everyday progress.
 For organisations, it provides anonymised insights and engagement tools to turn sustainability goals into measurable habit change.
-All routine analysis runs on-device, so personal data stays on the phone.
+Most routine analysis runs on-device, so personal data stays on the phone.

 People care about climate impact, but current tools feel overwhelming, impersonal, and difficult to turn into daily behavior change.